mikowitz/rubypond/README.md

-= rubypond
+# rubypond

-Description goes here.
+Ruby wrapper for the [Lilypond](http://www.lilypond.org/ "Lilypond") formatting language.

+# Usage

-== Note on Patches/Pull Requests
+# Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.